rackerlabs/rackspace-how-to/content/rackspace-email-archiving/create-an-email-archive-login-message.md

 ---

 Account administrators can create a login message for users to see when they log in to their email archive at `https://domaincom.archivesrvr.com`.
-Use the following steps to create a login message for Archive Manager users.
+The message can include any kind of useful information including login instructions or terms of use.

-**Note:** Only account administrators can create a login message and only one message can be shown on the login screen at a time.
+**Note:** Only account administrators can create a login message, and only one message can be shown on the login screen at a time.

+Complete the following steps to create a login message for Archive Manager users:

 1\.
 Log in to the [Archive
     Manager](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f).